fkalisa/CP-Zone/README.md

 - Applications :

     - Number of connected components
+      - HowTo : the number of times DFS/BFS is called
     - Detect a cycle in undirected graph  [code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/cycleInUndirectedGraph.cpp)
       - HowTo : the node is not parent and it has been visited
     - Detect a cycle in directed graph
       - HowTo :
           - Use two visited array [code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/cycleInDirectedGraph-withTwoVisitedArrays.cpp)
           - Use 3 colors (white, gray, black)[code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/cycleInDirectedGraph.cpp)
+    - Bipartite (consecutive nodes have different colors) [code](https://github.com/fkalisa/CP-Zone/blob/master/graph-and-tree/cycleInDirectedGraph.cpp)
+      - HowTo :
+          - Use a color array, if the adjacent element color is equal to the curent color, the graph is not bipartite (t)

 ## Tree
 - In a tree, we have N nodes and N-1 edges